-With its boundless space and extreme cold climate, it takes a lot of effort and energy to raise animals at home or on a farm in Alaska.
+With its vast spaces and regions with cold climates, raising animals at home or on a farm in Alaska can require considerable effort and energy.
 But as with many things in life, people will always find ways.
 If you are planning to keep or raise poultry, here are the six best chicken hatcheries in Alaska.

 Quest To Find The Best Chicken Hatcheries In Alaska